Maverynthia/DCSUdubModMod/README.md

 Goblimon → It's meant to be Gobli as in Goblin.
 Scamon → Sca, short for 'scat' and not the type of music either
 Tuchidarumon → Same reason as Tsunomon.
 'Tu' is wrong.
-Tyumon → see above.
+Tyumon, KaratukiNumemon → see above.
 Chuu like the sound a mouse makes.
+Hisyaryudramon → Hisharyudramon is more correct.

 Their Unresponsive → This text gets repeated for everyone in that sector male of female.
 Might change it as there were 3 entries.
 Basement dweller → This game is steeped in otaku language, thus 'hikikomori'